 What is Supply Chain Management?

-Supply chain management involves uniting the production, manufacturing and distribution of goods; to put simply, supply chain management is responsible for the journey which makes it possible for raw materials to be transformed into tangible goods, so they can then be sold safely on the shop shelf.
+Supply chain management involves uniting the production, manufacturing and distribution of goods; to put it simply, supply chain management is responsible for the journey which makes it possible for raw materials to be transformed into tangible goods, so they can then be sold safely on the shop shelf.
 Supply chain management covers everything from working with suppliers, supervising manufacturing, handling distribution, to dealing with customers in a retail or service environment.
 Working in supply chain management can be thus varied and diverse, helping you develop a wide-ranging set of skills and competences.

 1. Plentiful Career Opportunities